The Nest

 1. Financials.
 Co-ops generally cap mortgage payments at 25 percent of the applicant’s income.
 If you pay more than that, then it’s not a match.
 Similarly, some co-ops will ask you to have a certain amount of liquid assets in your account.
 Having bad credit or requiring a guarantor can also be grounds for rejection.

 2. Job Stability.
 A Board likes a buyer with a stable job and high job security.
-Lots of “fires n’ hire” are not allowed by co-ops.
+Co-ops do not allow lots of “fires n’ hire”.
 A suitable applicant stayed at least three years at the same job.

 3. Arrests.
 People out of jail generally have a rough time with co-op applications and aren’t a good fit for Co-ops.